-The first is pricing: Squarespace is the most expensive of the drag and drop website builders.
+The first is pricing.
+Squarespace is the most expensive of the drag and drop website builders.
 When you run the numbers it’s also more expensive than setting up your own WordPress website.
 The platform also lacks in marketing and SEO capabilities and it’s hard to figure out the limited options they have.
 Backend user functionality is difficult to navigate, including the drag-and-drop features that allow you to build the website.
 It’s not easy to find the features to add to your website like blogs, additional pages, dividers, and images, and it’s just as hard to place them into the website when you do find them.
-Overall, Squarespace is great for someone who is focused on having a visually appealing, modern website that lives up to their motto “Build It Beautifully”.
+Overall, Squarespace is great for someone who is focused on having a visually appealing, modern website that lives up to their motto “Build It Beautifully.”

 Weebly is also very affordable, with some pretty awesome features that are free or as low as $12 a month.
 Extensions are plentiful with Weebly, almost rivaling those of WordPress.
 Disadvantages of using the Weebly platform include their content management system as well as their platform lock-in.
 Users that plan on having 50-plus pages on their website will want to stay away from Weebly, as the system is inefficient and difficult to navigate with a lot of information.
 The biggest drawback of Weebly is the inability to easily migrate your website to another platform like WordPress.
 This is a very tedious and time-consuming process that you’ll have to undergo when you get to a point where you need to move to a more robust platform.

 Every website is unique in its own way, and with a plethora of options available for building and hosting, there are many avenues you can take.
 We recommend WordPress simply because of the customizability and the complete ownership and control it provides as a content management system.
 For more information on our experiences with WordPress, revisit our blog series “Why WordPress” or feel free to give us a call – we’re happy to answer any questions you may have!
+Contact us today!